 Mixed Approaches Can Save Time & Cost

-Restorers in Italy have been mixing manual gouging, preparation and scraping with CNC milling and 3D scanning to great effect.
-The mixed-method approach allows them to better manage and decide which parts a machine would be best suited to handle.
-In doing so, the violins are created with a restorer’s attention to detail and CNC machine’s precision.
+The combination of old and new techniques is now commonplace in the world of violin restoration.
+Several restorers in Italy, for example, mix manual gouging, preparation and scraping with CNC milling and 3D scanning.
+The mixed-method approach allows the experts to determine which parts of the violin are best suited to machining, and the violins are thus created with a restorer’s attention to detail and a CNC machine’s precision.